 To begin, once you have 4-6 pieces of content being worked on at a time and ready to be scheduled, it becomes extremely hard to keep straight in your head on what date which piece should be published.

-At one point, I had six posts scheduled and was flipping back and forth from current piece to queue to try to find the date on which the new piece should be scheduled to publish.
+At one point in the past, I had six posts scheduled and was flipping back and forth from current piece to queue to try to find the date on which the new piece should be scheduled to publish.
 There have been times in the past where I accidentally published two pieces on the same day!

 A content calendar is a good idea because creating the content is somewhere between 20-50% of the entire effort.
 There are marketers who say that you should spend 4x as long promoting content as you do creating it, but when you put in 3-4 hours creating a piece it’s simply not feasible to spend another 15-20 just promoting it!
 When you’re producing even a few pieces a week, that quickly becomes a full time job and many of us do not have a full time writer or pay the bills by just creating and promoting content.